vahid110/sqlxport/README.md

 # sqlxport

-**Modular CLI tool to extract data from PostgreSQL/Redshift and export to various formats (e.g. Parquet, CSV), with optional S3 upload and Athena integration.**
+**Modular CLI + API tool to extract data from PostgreSQL, Redshift, SQLite (and more), exporting to formats like Parquet/CSV, with optional S3 upload and Athena integration.**

 ---

 ## ✅ Features

-* 🔄 Run custom SQL queries against PostgreSQL or Redshift
+* 🔄 Run custom SQL queries against PostgreSQL, Redshift, SQLite
 * 📦 Export to Parquet or CSV (`--format`)
 * 🩣 Upload results to S3 or MinIO
-* 🔄 Redshift `UNLOAD` support
+* 🔄 Redshift `UNLOAD` support (`--export-mode redshift-unload`)
 * 🧹 Partition output by column
 * 📜 Generate Athena `CREATE TABLE` DDL
 * 🔍 Preview local or remote Parquet/CSV files
 * ⚙️ `.env` support for convenient config
+* 🐍 Reusable Python API

 ---

 ## ❓ Why SQLxport?

-* SQLxport was created to eliminate repetitive data export workflows.
+SQLxport simplifies data export workflows and is designed for automation:
-* Unlike raw scripts or limited GUI tools:

 * ✅ One command gives you SQL → Parquet/CSV → S3
 * 🧱 Works locally, in CI, or inside Docker
-* 🪢 Connects easily to Athena, MinIO, Redshift
+* 🪢 Connects to Athena, MinIO, Redshift easily
-* 🔌 Clean format layer allows future plugins
+* 🔌 Clean format and database plugin model

-It’s open, scriptable, and designed for engineers who automate.
+* 🧪 Fully tested, scriptable, production-ready

 ---